When people talk about the hardest languages to learn, Chinese is often the first that comes to mind. But it's not that simple

 Tuscan is the language of the beautiful region of Tuscany and is not only a dialect but also the language on which modern Italian is based

 Means I like it.
 It’s equivalent to the standard Italian mi piace and is conjugated the same way, using indirect pronouns (mi, ti, gli, ci, vi, gli) to indicate the person who likes something.
 For example, you might hear: Mi garba la tua nuova macchina (I like your new car) or Ti garba un bicchiere di vino?
-(Would you like a glass of wine?).
+(Would you like a glass of wine?)

-Means dad.
+Babbo means dad.
 While papà is more common elsewhere in Italy, babbo is standard in Tuscany.
 Its most famous use, also in standard Italian, is in the name Babbo Natale (Father Christmas), the Italian equivalent of Santa Claus.

 The term bischerata derives from bischero and refers to a silly thing or a stupid mistake.
 It can describe an action or decision that is seen as foolish.
 If someone spends time on something utterly useless, they have made a bischerata.

 Similar in meaning to bischero, grullo also means a silly person or a fool, though some Tuscans might argue it’s slightly softer than bischero.
 The word evokes the image of someone who is perhaps a bit clumsy or naive.
+'Un fare il grullo!
+(Don’t be silly!)

 Quattrini is an old-fashioned term for money or cash.
 The word has historical roots, as it literally referred to a small, low-value coin (a quattrino) that was in circulation centuries ago.
 Today, when Tuscans use it, they are generally referring to money in general, and it’s also understood in standard Italian.